patrickfav/website-favre/content/articles/2018-01-20-handling-proguard-as-library-developer-or-in-a-multi-module-android-application/index.md

 ### Summary

-*   Use consumerProguardFiles property in the Android Gradle DSL to set module specific Proguard rules (especially as an library developer)
+*   Use consumerProguardFiles property in the Android Gradle DSL to set module specific Proguard rules (especially as a library developer)
 *   Be as defensive as possible with those rules, since the consumer most likely cannot override them.
-*   Currently there is no direct support for modular configurations with Java modules
+*   Currently, there is no direct support for modular configurations with Java modules